Today, I’m sharing our room cleaning plan for getting kids to actually pick up their stuff.

 2. Set a Routine.
 At our house, everyone has weekly chores.
 The “deadline” for chores is Friday by dinner time.
 They are free to work on their chores all week, but they usually put it all off until Friday afternoon.
 I’m okay with that because then the whole house is clean at one time.
 Here’s our current chore breakdown.

-Aidan (13): Clean up bedroom clutter, vacuum and dust bedroom, vacuum game room and stairs, vacuum out the van.
+Aidan (16): Clean up bedroom clutter, vacuum and dust bedroom, vacuum game room and stairs, mow the lawn.

-Owen (7): Clean up dog poop in the yard, dust downstairs baseboards and window sills, clean up bedroom clutter, help dust bedroom (which he shares with Gresham).
+Owen (10): Clean up dog poop in the yard, dust downstairs baseboards and window sills, clean up bedroom clutter, help dust bedroom (which he shares with Gresham), empty trash cans.

 I couldn’t figure out why the stuffed animals were overflowing out of the basket when we had just recently gone through them and gotten rid of some.
 Turns out there were several shoes in there as well as some crumpled church shirts!